mesax1/blog/docs/index.md

 ---

-## AI Consulting: From Concept to Production
+## On-Demand AI Consulting: From Concept to Production

 **Struggling to turn your AI ideas into reality?** I specialize in helping startups and established tech companies bridge the gap between AI concepts and production-ready solutions.
 My clients leverage my expertise in **LLMs, RAG, Search, Evaluations, Recommendation systems, and data-driven decision-making** to achieve tangible business outcomes.